inianantony/git_knowledge/README.md

 by defaut when we create a `git init`, git creates a master branch and stores it in `.git/refs/heads/master`.
 This master points to the crurrent commit hash

 ![Master branch](https://github.com/inianantony/git_knowledge/blob/master/images/git_master_branch.png?raw=true)

+# New Branch

+`> git branch microsoft`

+now both master and microsoft branch are pointing to the same commit ref